Table of content

 To start editing:

-3. To edit something, simply click on the element you want to change.
+1. in the page tree , click on the page you want to edit.2. in the content model you will see all the elements (text, images, etc.) that make up your page.3. to edit something, simply click on the element you want to change.
 A field will open in which you can enter text or upload images.

-What you Can Easily do:
+What you can easily do:

 - Add text: Simply type in the content area and click Save.